diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 ----------

 ### Data
-The data (as-a) service must deliver, first and foremost, high value data using as much as possible terms and relationships directly captured from the language used by the workforce and made available through interfaces, that are consumable by tools available to that workforce.
+The data (as-a) service must deliver, first and foremost, high value data using, as much as possible, terms and relationships captured from the language used by the workforce and made available through interfaces, that are usable by tools available to that workforce.

 Because there are multiple correct and overlapping ways to describe data so must we.
-This service will consist of, possibly overlapping, sets of data, or datasets, that hold data in very narrow contexts of the organization.
-A context will be a specific slice of an arbitrary number of the organization (sub) domains.
+This service will consist of, possibly overlapping, sets of data, or datasets, each holding data in very narrow contexts of the organization.
+A context is often a sub-domain in the organization delimited by business units or teams.

 This is very much like Domain Driven Design (DDD) approach to break down very large models filled with ambiguity and sometimes conflicting terminology to smaller domain models living in bounded contexts tackling narrower domain problems [^5].

 {% include figure.html